 ENGLISH Includes speaking, listening, reading, writing, spelling, handwriting.
 Our aims are: Oral Communication (speaking and listening) To develop the children's skills in expressing themselves clearly and purposefully and to use a varied vocabulary.

 Reading To encourage a love of reading and to develop reading skills so that reading is meaningful.
 We use a wide range of literature to develop critical appreciation.
-We teach phonics through 'Read,Write,inc' and use the Oxford Reading Tree as a reading scheme.
+We teach phonics using a variety of inspirational resources following the 'Letters and Sounds' methods' and we use the 'Collins Big Cat' as a reading scheme in KS1.
+The coloured bands and fun stories inspire the children to read both at school and at home.
+We have home school reading communication books for all KS1 children to enable teachers and parents to stay well informed of how reading is going.

 Written Language To encourage children to want to become writers from their first days in school; to give them the skills and the opportunity to express themselves and their ideas clearly and imaginatively.